 18. Use a large (as large as possible) food grade plastic tub and stand it on bricks so it's off the ground.
 Cover it at night to help prevent it freezing over when the temperature drops - or take it inside.

-I use a horse feed tub like this one.
+I use a freeze resistant rubber feed tub like this one.

 It will take longer to freeze, and if there is ice it's likely to be only a thin layer, easily broken.
 You may have to provide other bricks as steps if your chickens can't reach.